ESSENTIALS2™

 Core focus Areas

-Learn to prepare a horse for riding through groundwork in the three basic gaits, fostering mental, emotional and physical balance.
-Refine the art of saddling without cross-tying, allowing the horse to stand calmly and willingly as tack is applied.
-Gain foundational knowledge in saddle fitting and the appropriate use of different saddle types.
-Practise bridling in a manner that encourages the horse to accept the bit with ease.
-Develop correct and respectful mounting techniques ensuring the horse remains still, attentive and receptive to the aids.
+You will learn to prepare a horse for riding through groundwork in the three primary gaits, fostering mental, emotional and physical balance.
+You will refine the art of saddling with correctness and integrity, enabling the horse to remain calm and receptive throughout the process.
+You will acquire essential knowledge of saddle fitting and the appropriate use of different types of saddles.
+You will learn to bridle in a way that supports the horse in accepting the bit with ease and understanding.
+You will develop respectful and precise mounting techniques, ensuring the horse stands attentive, composed and responsive to the aids.

 SUBJETCS:

-Groundwork Preparation: working horses in three gaits to establish rhythm, balance and mental readiness before mounting
+Groundwork Preparation: working with horses in the three primary gaits to establish rhythm, balance and mental readiness before mounting

-Mounting Protocols: gaining horse's permission, reading readiness signals and establishing respectful mounting and dismounting practices
+Mounting Protocols: seeking the horse’s permission, recognising signs of readiness and establishing respectful, consistent practices for mounting and dismounting

-Independent Seat: developing balance, posture and stability in the saddle without relying on reins or leg grip for security
+Independent Seat: developing balance, posture and stability in the saddle without reliance on the reins or excessive and incorrect use of the legs

-Arena Work: understanding terminology, figures and correct execution of movements that develop both horse and rider skill
+Arena Work: acquiring familiarity with terminology, figures and the correct execution of movements that develop both horse and rider skill

 25 Lessons, 250 Hours